soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 #### 5️⃣ Reserved Partition

-- partition used for factory settings
+- partition used for **factory settings**
-- when you want to make the computer to factory settings, used this partition
+- when you want to make the computer to factory settings, use this partition

 - not obligatory ❌
 - optional ⭕️